Invisible Illness: As Told By A Daughter

 Written on February 4th, 2016

-The onset of her symptoms had been triggered by the surgery process – I feel it is important to note that her disease was not caused by surgery, but rather that she was genetically predisposed for the disease and the surgery acted as a trigger.
+The onset of her symptoms had been triggered by her surgery.
+I feel it is important to note that her disease was not caused by surgery, but rather that she was genetically predisposed and the surgery acted as a trigger.
 According to the Hospital for Special Surgery, “it is the contact with an environmental agent in the genetically-predisposed person that seems to initiate the self-perpetuating inflammation characteristic of RA.”

 Rheumatoid disease, often referred to as rheumatoid arthritis, is a progressive inflammatory disease that causes damage to joint and organ tissues.
-It is an autoimmune disorder where the body mistakenly attacks itself, leading to severe pain, frequent disability, and increased mortality.
+It is an autoimmune disorder where the body mistakenly attacks itself, leading to severe pain, disability, and increased mortality.
 This also means that most treatments require suppressing the patient’s immune system, thus increasing their risk of serious infections and making them more vulnerable to the world around them as a whole.

 You can’t just take an Advil or an Aleve and go through your day — many treatments are actually forms of chemotherapy that are extremely harsh on the body.
 The side effects of medications can be almost as bad as the pain that comes with the disease itself.
-In addition, patients suffering from RA have an increased risk of many forms of cancer – some because of the medications they have to take, and some because of the disease’s own inflammation.
+In addition, patients suffering from RD have an increased risk of many forms of cancer, some because of the medications they have to take and some because of the disease’s own inflammation.

-This is my mother we’re talking about.
-She’s not some faceless statistic.
-RA affects roughly 1% of the population, but the US spends much more on even rarer diseases with similar mortality rates.
+This is my mom we’re talking about; she’s not some faceless statistic.
+RD affects roughly 1% of the population, but the US spends more on even rarer diseases with similar mortality rates.
+Something is missing here.

 We need to increase understanding and support.
 We need to eliminate the misconceptions surrounding this disease.
-We need to talk, we need to listen, and we need to care.

-We need to care because one day I might have to watch my mother be unable to button her own shirt.
+We need to talk, we need to listen, and we need to care, because one day I might have to watch my mother be unable to button her own shirt.
 One day her hands might twist into deformity.
-She is the strongest woman I know, and not even she can beat RA.
+She is the strongest woman I know, and not even she can beat RD.

 We need research because my mom’s diagnosis has doubled her risk of heart disease, and decreased her prospective lifespan by up to twelve years.

-When an RD patient uses a handicapped parking spot or bathroom stall these is often pushback from strangers who don’t understand what it means to have an invisible illness.
-Just because you can’t see something doesn’t mean it’s not there.
-Some RA patients swell enormously, while others don’t.
+When an RD patient uses a handicapped parking spot or bathroom stall these is often pushback from strangers who don’t understand what it means to have an invisible illness — but just because you can’t see something doesn’t mean it’s not there.
+Some RD patients swell enormously, while others don’t.
 Some show obvious signs of the side effects of their medication, while others don’t.
 It doesn’t matter how each individual responds to their disease and specific treatment — what matters is that regardless of what we can see on the surface, they are still experiencing immense amounts of pain.

-We can all do something to help by spreading awareness and concern, and more than anything, support.
+We can all do something to help by spreading awareness, concern, and more than anything, support.
 This isn’t any old ache or pain — it’s a monster in every sense of the word.
 But with knowledge and care and determination, I know we can make that monster a lot less terrifying.

-I encourage you all to take a look at pages such as RA Warrior the Rheumatoid Patient Foundation at rheum4us.org.
+I encourage you all to take a look at pages such as RA Warrior or the Rheumatoid Patient Foundation at rheum4us.org.
 At the very least, help the world realize that there are invisible illnesses like RA out there that affect people deeply, even without external indicators.
 We never really know what someone is going through.

-As for me, I am immensely proud of my mother, and certainly blessed to have her in my life.
+As for me, I am unbelievably proud of my mother and certainly blessed to have her in my life.
 This disease will continue to be fought harder than ever, and I’m thankful for the amazing support network and medical staff that my mom and my family have.
 We are blessed, and we are strong, and we are doing everything we can to make sure there is a day where fear of rheumatoid disease is a thing of the past.